jundalisay/foodcircle/content/contact.md

 description: "Got any interesting ideas that you'd like to share with us?
 Want to discuss a potential partnership?
 Interested in hearing how Food Rescue Philippines works from the inside?
 We'd love to chat with you!"
 ---

 Got any interesting ideas that you'd like to share with us?
 Want to discuss a potential partnership?
-Interested in hearing how Food Rescue Philippines works from the inside?
+Interested in hearing how we work from the inside?
 We'd love to chat with you!

 ## Email Inquries

-Please email **foodrescueph@gmail.com** for any inquries.
+Please email **juan@pantrypoints.com** for any inquries.
 You can also view each team member's email address over at [Team](/team).

 ## Mailing Address